JackMorash/RPG/README.md

 select or_main.py and click "Run"

+## What this program does
+This program is a recreation in python of the original 1971 text based adventure "Oregon Trail" developed in BASIC. some elements of the 1990's version have been included as well.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.